1. All drivers must attend the drivers meeting.

 No open fire.

 Full-length pants are required for all drivers no open toed shoes

 Right side cage net is recommended.

-All weights must be painted white and fastened within the frame rails.
+All weights must be painted white and display kart number.
+Must be fastened within the frame rails.